thanasisn/SDR_enhancement_LAP/article/article_doc.md

 Sun-Earth distance derived by the Astropy software library (Astropy Collaboration et al. 2022).

-### 2.3.2 Long-term change of cloud-free irradiance
+### 2.3.2 Long-term changes in cloud-free irradiance

 The cloud-free reference values discussed above are based on the climatological AOD and WC; hence they cannot describe accurately the